Shinjan30/MLProjects/README.md

 ## End to End ML project
-# Creating setup.py so that it is responsible to build the entire ML application as a package and even deploy in pi-pi
+# Creating setup.py so that it is responsible to build the entire ML application as a package and even deploy in pypi